ysora/stripenn/README.rst

-  -n, --numcores INTEGER  The number of cores will be used.  [default: 40] -o, --out TEXT          Path to output file  [default: scores.out] --help                  Show this message and exit.
+  -n, --numcores INTEGER  The number of cores will be used.  [default: 40] -o, --out TEXT          Path to output file  [default: scores.out]

 3) seeimage: This function was included to help users choose proper maximum-pixel-value.
+It draws heatmap image of given position for given maximum pixel paramter.

+Options:
   --cool TEXT          Path to cool file  [required] -p, --position TEXT  Genomic position (e.g., chr1:135010000-136000000)
                        [required]

-  -m, --maxpixel FLOAT  Quantile for the pixel saturation. (e.g., 0.95)
+  -m, --maxpixel TEXT  Quantile for the pixel saturation. (e.g., 0.95)
-                        [default: 0.95]
+                       [default: 0.95,0.96,0.97,0.98,0.99]

   -o, --out TEXT       Path to output directory  [default: ./heatmap.png] --norm TEXT          Normalization method.
 It should be one of the column
                        name of Cooler.bin().
 Check it with
                        Cooler.bins().columns (e.g., KR, VC, VC_SQRT)
                        [default: KR]

-  --help                Show this message and exit.
+  -s                   Use if system memory is low.  [default: False]